 The purpose of the SHIP is to help small rural hospitals do any or all of the following: pay for costs related to implementation of prospective payment systems (PPS), comply with provisions of the Health Insurance Portability and Accountability Act (HIPAA) and reduce medical errors and support quality improvement.
 The SHIP Grant Program was first authorized by the Balanced Budget Refinement Act of 1999 of the Social Security Act.

-Eligible hospitals apply for this grant program, through their respective State Office of Rural Health (SORH), which is housed within ISDH.
-Indiana receives funding based on the number of eligible hospitals that apply.
-The SORH distributes the funding evenly to each eligible hospital; awards of approximately $9,000 are given per hospital.
+Eligible hospitals apply for this grant program, through the Indiana State Office of Rural Health (SORH).
+Indiana SORH receives funding based on the number of eligible hospitals that apply.
+The SORH acts as a direct pass through and distributes the funding evenly to each eligible hospital; awards of approximately $9,000 are given per hospital.
+Thirty-four Indiana Critical Access Hospitals, and eight Rural Indiana Hospitals, are participating in the 2015 – 2016 SHIP grant program.
 The SHIP grant program funds are geared towards assisting small rural hospitals that are essential access points for Medicare and Medicaid beneficiaries.
-Eligible small rural hospitals are non-Federal, short-term general acute care facilities that are located in a rural area.
+The program assists hospitals with 49 beds or fewer to participate in delivery system reforms outlined in the Affordable Care Act:

 National Rural Health Association http://www.ruralhealthweb.org/